rderooy/dosbox-x-wiki/Home.md

 * Support for ROM BIOS images
 * Support for printer output
 * Support for vertical sync (V-Sync)
+* Support for long filenames (LFN) for DOS version 7.x
+* Support for clipboard access (Windows only)
 * Support for Direct3D with pixel shaders (Windows only)
 * Support for OpenglHQ
 * Support for Innovation SSI-2001 emulation
 * Support for 3dfx Glide and Voodoo chip emulation
 * Support for NE2000 Ethernet
-* Support for beeping
-* Support for features such as overscan border and stereo swapping
+* Support for features such as beeping, overscan border and stereo swapping
 * Various patches such as font, DBCS and Ctrl-Break patch

 Note: Some features such as support for saving/loading states and running ROM BIOS images are currently experimental.